dzhuang/django-galleryfield/docs/source/settings.rst

    suggest using ``django-npm`` to manage the static assets for convenience.
-If you have other options, for example, not willing to have a local copy of those assets, you need to make sure ALL the items in ``galleryfield.defaults.DEFAULT_ASSET`` properly configure in this setting and can be accessed properly.
+If you have other options, for example, not willing to have a local copy of those assets, you need to make sure ALL the items in ``galleryfield.defaults.DEFAULT_ASSET`` were properly configured in this setting and can be accessed properly.

    BTW, trying to ignore some commonly used framework such as